 Disconnect for deep work

 I quit my email program while I am working through my project tasks to reduce distraction and procrastiation.
-My phone is switched to silent and out of sight so that phone calls and messages won’t distract me from the doing of the do.
+My phone is switched to silent and out of sight.
+No phone call or message will distract me from the doing of the do.
 If my tongue gets bored and I go browsing the fridge I just fill my water glass and put myself back at my desk.
-If I’m in a co-working space, I put in my headphones so co-workers know I am occupied and not to be disturbed.
+If I’m in a co-working space, I put in my headphones.
+Co-workers know that I am occupied and don’t disturb me.
 I have a few Spotify playlists that I like for deep work because I find silence quite distracting.

 Reward for good work

 Rewarding yourself for tasks met is half the fun.
 My personal rewards are simple pleasures.
 My second coffee for the day comes after the second task is smashed off my project list.
 I love a dirty scroll through Facebook once I have completed another one of my project tasks.
-Procrastination doesn’t feel good.
-The best reward is the buzz of getting shit done.
+Procrastination doesn’t feel good but the best reward is the buzz of getting shit done.

 Here are the take homes from this article: